Evolution of FUE Hair Transplants

 Content-index

-1822: German surgeon J. Dieffenbach first described autotransplantation of hair, feathers, and skin in animals—laying conceptual groundwork.
+1822: German surgeon J. Dieffenbach described hair transplantation in animals.

 1952Dr.
 Norman Orentreich ( New York ) performed the first documented hair transplant for male pattern baldness, establishing the Principle of Donor Dominance: transplanted hair retains its genetic resistance to DHT.
 This proved hair restoration could be permanent—but permanence without artistry became a curse.”

-Technique: 4mm circular grafts containing 15–25 hairs were punched directly from the donor zone and placed in rigid rows.
+Technique: 4mm circular grafts containing 15–25 hairs , called plugs, were punched directly from the donor zone and placed in rigid rows.

 1984: Introduction of strip harvesting — a single donor strip replaced multiple punch scars.